Principal Component Analysis (PCA)

 - Symmetric biplot

-- Coefficient: Choose the coefficient whose square root is to be multiplied by the coordinates of the variables.
-This coefficient lets you to adjust the position of the variable points in the biplot in order to make it more readable.
+XLSTAT allows to choose the coefficient whose square root is to be multiplied by the coordinates of the variables.
+This coefficient lets you adjust the position of the variable points in the biplot in order to make it more readable.
 If set to other than 1, the length of the variable vectors can no longer be interpreted as standard deviation (correlation biplot) or contribution (distance biplot).